 Nervously, I went along and despite feeling hugely intimidated by the raft of talent amongst the members, I’ve slowly improved by learning from them and the various experts that come along to demonstrate, I now no longer cringe at my results!
-See Art for the full story of my artistic journey, but the upshot?
-I now sell my Art cards at a local florists and see it as another string to my creative bow, which just shows what you can do if you are willing to try and learn.
+See Art for the full story of my artistic journey, the upshot is, I now sell my Art cards at a local cafe, florists and bookshop and see it as another string to my creative bow, which just shows what you can do if you are willing to try and learn.

 I still love a good little doodle though, it doesn’t all have to be perfect!

 What I began to realise after leaving work, was that I no longer had to focus on just one thing, despite my Mum, family and various others telling me I needed to focus on one thing at a time, on a daily basis!

 I finally have the confidence to say No, that way just doesn’t work for me.
 I think so many people are still stuck on the view that in order to be successful you need to have a single ‘focus’, It has taken me years to finally not feel guilty about not following a set path and no longer feel the need to constantly explain myself, this is me, like it or lump it!